llyrjones9/wordle-solver/README.md

 It then waits for the output.
 Please enter the output as 5 digits separated by commas, where 0 - gray (mistake), 1 - yellow (wrong placement), 2 - green (correct).
-For example, if the true word is 'siege' and you entered 'mania', wordle will show: gray,yellow,gray,gray,gray
+For example, if the true word is 'LABEL' and you entered 'WALES', wordle will show: grey, green, yellow, green, grey

 and you should write in the terminal:
-01000
+02120

 The script will then output the next word to give to wordle and so on.